Kavitha3010/HR_analytics/README.md

 Problem Statement

-AtliQ hardware is a company which delivers computer hardware & peripheral Manufacturers to his clients, which has several branches throughout India.
-Its fasical year starts from April.
+AtliQ Technology is a company its fasical year starts from April.

 Requirements